Enviro-Bear 2000: Development

 Enviro-Bear 2000 was developed in two months in response to a game jam on TIGSource titled 'Cockpit Competition', in which developers were invited to create a game centred around cockpits in less than a month.
 The game was initially uploaded to Game Jolt on 4 April 2009, and received the most votes from TIGSource users as the favorite from the competition.

 Enviro-Bear 2000 was originally intended by developer Justin Smith to be a game involving "driving a car through a post-apocalyptic wasteland, attacking other squirrel cars to take their nuts.
 Due to the one-month time constraint with the game jam, Smith decided to narrow the scope of the game to focus on one bear.
 Smith stated the hand-grabbing mechanic of the game was inspired by a test application in the engine Box2D, which allowed him to "grab simple shapes with your mouse and fling them around while experimenting with all the features of the physics engine."
 Smith drew the game's art by hand in Microsoft Paint, allowing the rudimentary visuals to be a reflection of his expectation that the game would be a "complete failure".

 After a month of further development, the game was also released on iOS on 8 July 2009 as Enviro-Bear 2010.
 The app version of the game was periodically updated in 2011 to add support for the iPad and in 2014 to add support for widescreen devices.

 Reception

 Enviro-Bear 2000 received positive reception from critics.
 Writing for Kotaku, Heather Alexandra praised the game's "mixture of comedic gameplay and complicated controls", stating the game was a "silly but smart experiment that's a ton of fun".
 The website later listed the game as the "weirdest car video game" of all time.
 Sean Bell for DarkZero praised Enviro-Bear 2000 as "the funniest game of all time", praising the "ridiculous amount of humorous touches waiting to be discovered" in the game.
-Adam Fimio of Indie Game Reviwer stated "the graphics aren't great, but they do what needs doing", though noting "the scaled back visuals actually sell the (pretty goofy) concept", but stated the game was "high on fun".
+Adam Fimio of Indie Game Reviewer stated "the graphics aren't great, but they do what needs doing", though noting "the scaled back visuals actually sell the (pretty goofy) concept", but stated the game was "high on fun".